Automation Examples

 Running the Akana Administration Console for the pm-cm-all container

-In this example, you can also access the Policy Manager and Community Manager via the browser, as shown below.
+In this example, you can also access the Policy Manager and Community Manager via the browser.

 Policy Manager: {hostname}:{port} (default credentials, used in this example, are administrator/password).